Meet Our Staff

 Dr. Anderson currently resides in Edgewater with her husband, daughter and their lab mix Crumpton, their Cavalier King Charles Spaniel Einstein and two cats named Oliver and Louie.
 She enjoys traveling, SCUBA diving, biking, reading, and spending time with family and friends.

-Dr. Benson was born and raised in Raleigh, North Carolina.
-She went to the University of North Carolina at Chapel Hill and graduated in 2003, earning a BS in biology with a minor in social and economic justice.
-After working as a veterinary technician in Chapel Hill for 2 years, she went on to earn her Doctor of Veterinary Medicine from North Carolina State University College of Veterinary Medicine with a focus in small animal medicine.
+Dr. Julie Benson was born and reared in Raleigh, NC.
+She went to the University of North Carolina at Chapel Hill and graduated in 2003 with a B.S. in Biology and minor in Social and Economic Justice.
+After working as a veterinary technician in Chapel Hill for two years, she went on to earn her DVM from North Carolina State University College of Veterinary Medicine with a focus in small animal medicine.

 Dr. Coale, a long-time resident of Anne Arundel County, worked at Greater Annapolis Veterinary Hospital during summers before graduating from the University of Maryland in 1978.
 He then earned his Doctor of Veterinary Medicine degree from the University of Florida in 1981 and came back to Greater Annapolis Veterinary Hospital full time.
 As a partner now, he plays a management role as well as demonstrates continued expertise practicing veterinary medicine.
 After 23 years of general medicine, Dr. Coale has now limited his practice to surgery.
 As Director of Surgical Services, he devotes his clinical time in the pursuit of surgical-based problems — general, soft tissue, and orthopedic surgery; lameness evaluations; surgical oncology; and trauma, plastic, and reconstructive surgery.